IoDResearch: Deep Research on Private Heterogeneous Data via the Internet of Data: Abstract

 \section{Abstract}

 The rapid growth of multi-source, heterogeneous, and multimodal scientific data has increasingly exposed the limitations of traditional data management.
-Most existing DeepResearch (DR) efforts focus primarily on web search while overlooking local private data.
+Most existing Deep Research (DR) efforts focus primarily on web search while overlooking local private data.
 Consequently, these frameworks exhibit low retrieval efficiency for private data and fail to comply with the FAIR principles, ultimately resulting in inefficiency and limited reusability.
 To this end, we propose IoDResearch (Internet of Data Research), a private data-centric Deep Research framework that operationalizes the Internet of Data paradigm.
 IoDResearch encapsulates heterogeneous resources as FAIR-compliant digital objects, and further refines them into atomic knowledge units and knowledge graphs, forming a heterogeneous graph index for multi-granularity retrieval.
 On top of this representation, a multi-agent system supports both reliable question answering and structured scientific report generation.
-Furthermore, we establish the IoD DeepResearch Benchmark to systematically evaluate both data representation and Deep Research capabilities in IoD scenarios.
-Experimental results on retrieval, QA, and report-writing tasks show that IoDResearch consistently surpasses representative RAG and Deep Research baselines.
+Furthermore, we establish the IoD Deep Research Benchmark to systematically evaluate both data representation and Deep Research capabilities in IoD scenarios.
+Experimental results on retrieval, question answering, and report-writing tasks show that IoDResearch consistently surpasses representative retrieval-augmented generation (RAG) and Deep Research baselines.
 Overall, IoDResearch demonstrates the feasibility of private-data-centric Deep Research under the IoD paradigm, paving the way toward more trustworthy, reusable, and automated scientific discovery.
 URL: \url{https://github.com/FredericVAN/PKU\_IoDResearch}